sungwoncho/meteor-icon/README.md

 A simple Atmosphere badge to display the information about your package anywhere.

-It has 99 lines of code.
+It has 99 lines of code, 58 of which is JavaScript.

 ## How to use